GoldenThrust/Virtual-Bank/README.md

     "city": "string",
     "state": "string",
     "country": "string",
-    "profile_picture": "file",
+    "profile_picture": "image_file",
     "date_of_birth": "2019-08-24T14:15:22Z",
     "phone_number": -9223372036854776000,
     "date_joined": "2019-08-24T14:15:22Z"
   }
   ```
   - Notes:
       The profile_picture field is optional.
-If included, it should be uploaded as a file in the form-data.
+If included, it should be uploaded as an image file in the form-data.

       For file uploads, ensure that your server is configured to handle multipart/form-data and save the uploaded files properly.